Vitis aestivalis

 Vitis aestivalis, the summer grape, or pigeon grape is a species of grape native to eastern North America from southern Ontario east to Maine, west to Oklahoma, and south to Florida and Texas.
-It is a vigorous vine, growing to 10 m or more high in trees.
+It is a vigorous vine, growing to 10 m or more high on trees.
 The leaves are 7–20 cm long, suborbicular, and usually a little broader than long; they are variable in shape, from unlobed to deeply three- or five-lobed, green above, and densely hairy below.
-The flowers are produced at every 3rd node in a dense panicle 5–15 cm long.
+The flowers are produced at every third node in a dense panicle 5–15 cm long.
 The fruit is a small grape 5–14 mm diameter, dark purple or black in colour.
 It is the official state grape of Missouri.
 Summer grape prefers a drier upland habitat.